rustunit/rustunit.github.io/content/blog/2024/10-21-bevy-libgdx-atlas/index.md

 Bevy at some point will feature an extendable editor and then we can build something like Unity's [Sprite Atlas](https://docs.unity3d.com/Manual/sprite/atlas/workflow/optimize-sprite-atlas-usage-size-improved-performance.html) feature which will allow us to include the functionality of `gdx-texture-packer-gui` right into the Bevy editor.

-And if I may dream on maybe we can even replicate the comfort of Unity allowing us to reference the original sprites in the editor and then under the hood adapts the references to use the regions inside the generated sprite atlas. *dreaming*
+And if I may dream maybe we can even replicate the comfort of Unity allowing us to reference the original sprites in the editor and then under the hood adapt the references to use the regions inside the generated sprite atlas. *dreaming*

 # TL;DR {#tldr}